steptosky/XplnObj/readme.md

 **Note:** sometimes you will need to delete the file ```cmake/conan.cmake``` then the newer version of this file will be downloaded from the Internet while running ```cmake``` command.
 This file is responsible for cmake and conan interaction.

-## Memo for the library developers
-- [release-checklist](release-checklist.md) see this file when you are making the release.
-- [change log](changelog.md) this file has to be filled during the release process and contains information about changes.
-- [lasote docker hub](https://hub.docker.com/u/lasote/) - docker containers for some conan use cases, for example for [travis](.travis.yml) settings.

 ## Building

-You may use 3 ways to build this library.
+You may use some ways to build this library.
 1. **Using cmake as usually.**
     _These scripts are just examples probably you will need to adjust them for your purposes._
     This approach will do: